 To adjust the dimensions of the box, click and drag the bottom right corner to your preferred size.

 To modify character count, use the menu on the left side of the screen.
 You may also choose whether to display the available character count to participants.

 Choose from the list of formats available to ensure the right kind of content is being collected.
 Additionally, customize the validation messages displayed if the wrong kind of content is entered.

 - General: This format allows the participant to enter any type of text.

 - Currency: This format requires the participant to enter a number within a range that you set.
-You can choose to apply a currency symbol by selecting the check box and choosing a currency from the dropdown menu.
+If you do not set a range, any number will be accepted.
+You can choose to display a currency symbol by checking ‘Append currency symbol’ and choosing a currency from the drop down menu.

-- Email: This format requires the participant to enter valid email addresses that have an @ sign and a period.
-You can also select the check box to have users enter their address twice for validation.
+- Email: This format requires the participant to enter an email address including an @ sign and a period.
+Check the box to require participants to enter the address twice for validation.

 - Percentage: This format requires the participant to enter a valid number.
-You can also restrict answers to be within a given range, or choose to apply a percentage symbol with the check box provided.
+You can also restrict answers to be within a given range.
+If you do not set a range, any number will be accepted.

-- Social Security Number: This format requires the participant to enter a series of numbers in the ###-##-#### format.
+- Social Security Number: This format requires the participant to enter a numbers in the ###-##-#### format.

 - U.S. ZIP Code: This format requires the participant to enter exactly five digits.